b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/lexicon/d/datshi_bhutanese_soft_cheese_v1_15112025.md

 - Datshi: store refrigerated in airtight container 3–7 days; for traditional use, it is often added directly to dishes like ema datshi (chili-cheese).
 Reheat gently in stews or melt into sauces.
 - Whey leftover after datshi: nutritious, usable for soups, rising bread, or fermentation starters.

+Traditional practice summary
+Bhutanese herders used both yak and cow milk but rarely stored large volumes as raw milk for long — milk was transformed quickly into cultured and preserved forms (yogurt/curd, butter, and several types of cheese) to extend shelf life and support transport and trade.

+Why they transformed milk quickly
+- High-altitude, warm-season milking produced more milk than could be consumed fresh and refrigeration was absent, so fermentation and fat separation were the practical preservation strategies.
+- Culturing (making dahi/curd) acidified the milk, making it less perishable and providing the feedstock for churning into butter and for heating the resultant buttermilk to form cheeses like datshi and chugo.

+Typical products and workflows
+- Butter and mohi/buttermilk: fresh milk or curd was churned to yield butter (a valuable food and trade good) and the liquid buttermilk, which was then transformed into cheeses by heating or drying.
+- Chugo (dried yak cheese) and fresh cheeses: yak milk was often processed into dense, shelf-stable cheeses or dried products for winter use and for market sale.
+- Fermented curds/yogurt: used as both a direct food and a starter culture for subsequent batches, maintaining a chain of cultured transformation rather than prolonged storage of raw milk.

+Practical implication for a contemporary kitchen
+In reproducing traditional Bhutanese methods you should assume the historically normal pathway: convert raw milk quickly into a cultured product (curd/dahi) then churn or heat that curd/buttermilk into butter and cheeses, rather than expecting to store large quantities of raw milk safely for later use.

+### Empowering Yak Herders in Dagala through Cheese Production and Livelihood Diversification
+**Supported by the Bhutan Foundation**

+The Dagala Yak Cooperative, operating under the Bhutan Yak Federation, consists of 39 households engaged in yak rearing, managing around 2,400 yaks.
+These semi-nomadic herders, living in the Dungdro and Wangdro chiwogs of Dagala Gewog in Thimphu District, depend largely on yak-derived products such as milk, meat, and wool, alongside some earnings from tourism.
+In 2022, despite facing challenges due to the region’s harsh climate and remote location, the cooperative achieved remarkable production figures: 177,876 liters of milk, 7.3 metric tons of butter, 0.5 metric tons of cheese, and 12 metric tons of chugo, a traditional dried yak cheese.

+To improve the livelihoods of these resilient herders, the Dagala Yak Cooperative partnered with the National Highland Development Center (NHDC) to initiate a project focused on diversifying livestock products and delivering vital training.
+This initiative is generously supported by the Bhutan Foundation’s Small Grants Program.

+Between August 15 and 24, 2024, 27 yak herders took part in an intensive 10-day training program on hygienic cheese processing.
+The training introduced them to the production of two premium yak cheeses, Tomme and Gumdel, which represent an innovative addition to their customary dairy practices.
+The participants warmly welcomed the training, with experienced herder Ms. Buthri, who has 33 years of experience, expressing enthusiasm about acquiring new skills and sharing this knowledge with her peers.

+Beyond training, the project includes establishing a specialized cheese-processing facility in Dagala Gewog.
+This facility, managed jointly by the NHDC and the district livestock sector, aims to produce high-quality cheeses that will help diversify income sources for cooperative members and stimulate the local economy.

+By equipping yak herders with enhanced skills and infrastructure, this project is fostering the sustainability of highland communities.
+The emphasis on value-added products like Tomme and Gumdel cheese is expected to open new economic avenues, lessen reliance on traditional income streams, and secure a more promising future for yak herders in Bhutan’s highlands.

+The Bhutan Foundation’s Small Grants Program proudly supports this transformative effort, which holds great promise for improving the well-being of yak herders and their communities.

+* Source: https://www.bhutanfound.org/empowering-dagalas-yak-herders-through-cheese-making-and-livelihood-diversification/ (accessed: Sunday, November 16, 2025)